Heartnett/gulp-remove-sourcemap/README.md

 A gulp plugin which removes all traces of sourcemap files.

 ##Example
-This gulp task wil remove all occurrences of the `//# sourceMappingURL=....js.map` line, as well as **delete** the actual sourcemap files.
+This gulp task will remove all occurrences of the `//# sourceMappingURL=....js.map` line in all files, as well as **delete** the actual sourcemap files.
 ```javascript
 var gulp = require('gulp');
 var removeSourcemap = require('gulp-remove-sourcemap');